Friday, May 26 2017 | ASIA TODAY INTERNATIONAL - Reporting the Business that Matters in Asia

-The economy of Extremadura grew 2.0% in 2016, and will still grow 2.3% in 2017 and 2.4% in 2018, creating some 13,000 new jobs in those two years, although some external factors’ contribution shall slow down.
-Although pre-crisis per capita income will be reached, creating more and better jobs remain as challenges.
+The economy of the Canary Islands grew 3.5% in 2016, and will still grow to 3.5% in 2017 and 2.8% in 2018, creating around 60,000 new jobs in those two years, although some external factors’ contribution may slow down.
+Although pre-crisis GDP level will be reached in 2018, creating more and better jobs remain as challenges.